maksymsur/legitensority/theoretical_concept/Figures/readme.md

-This folder contains the figures used in the paper **"Ukrainian Legitimacy Equation: from Primary Target in Hybrid War to Prerequisite of Good Governance"**
+This folder contains the figures used in the paper **"Ukrainian Legitimacy Equation: from Primary Target in Hybrid War to Prerequisite of Good Governance"**.
+The original paper is to be published early next year.